-Trump says "big progress" on possible China trade deal
+Trump says 'big progress' on possible China trade deal

 Chinese state media also said Xi and Trump spoke on Saturday, and quoted Xi as saying that teams from both countries have been working to implement a consensus reached with Trump.

-Chinese media also quoted Xi as saying that he hopes both sides can meet each other half way and reach an agreement that is mutually beneficial as soon as possible.
+“I hope that the two teams will meet each other half way, work hard, and strive to reach an agreement that is mutually beneficial and beneficial to the world as soon as possible,” Xi said, according to the state-run Xinhua news agency.

 Having canceled his plans to travel to his estate in Florida for the holidays because of the government shutdown that started on Dec.
 22, Trump tweeted, “I am in the White House waiting for the Democrats to come on over and make a deal.”